-I sat on the rooftop of the bazaar, a pen and piece of paper in my hands.
+I sat on the rooftop of the old bazaar, a pen and piece of paper in my hands.
 As I was looking at all the historical elements popping up, I sifted through all the memories I had of Kashan.
-Of the times I rode my bike through its narrow alleyways, of the weekends when I went climbing the Karkas mountains, and of the times I traveled to nearby villages to visit my grandparents.
+Of the time, my friend and I took an Iran tour and traveled to Kashan years ago.
+There we rode a bike through its narrow alleyways, stunned by the glory of its mansion, went climbing the Karkas Mountains, and traveled to Abyaneh, the ancient red village.
 I had changed a lot since I last visited the city.
 But, Kashan hadn’t; it stood, with dignity and elegance, the same as it was years ago, through the worst and the best of times.
 It had, miraculously somehow, stayed the same, as though it was a living museum.
 Carelessly, I walked on the rooftop as the sun went down behind a towering mountain.

 General Facts about Kashan

 Small and sleepy, Kashan lies between mountains and deserts.
 It is usually the first stop after the hectic and buzzing Tehran.
 But don’t let that fool you; life in Kashan is quiet and almost always without a headache.
 And there are a handful of things to do in Kashan, this “sleepy little town” in the middle of the desert.